lupyuen/lupyuen.github.io/src/uboot.md

 [_Apache NuttX RTOS booting on Pine64 PinePhone_](https://github.com/lupyuen/pinephone-nuttx#nuttx-boot-log)

 # PinePhone Boots NuttX

+_Can we boot our own OS on PinePhone...
+By replacing a single file on Jumpdrive microSD?_

 Earlier we said that we'll overwrite __`Image.gz` on Jumpdrive microSD__ to boot our own OS...